A topic from the subject of Physical Chemistry in Chemistry.

 - Organic reaction mechanisms can lead to the formation of stereoisomers, which are molecules with the same molecular formula but different spatial arrangements of atoms.

-- Regioselectivity refers to the preferential formation of a product over other possible isomers.
+- Regioselectivity refers to the preferential formation of one product over other possible isomers.

 Understanding organic reaction mechanisms is essential for comprehending how organic molecules behave and for designing and optimizing chemical reactions for various applications in synthesis, pharmaceuticals, and materials science.